FAQs Updated March 31, 2011

 Do most people speak English?

 Despite the huge growth in tourism and the fact that the tourists are almost all English-speaking, quirky little Cozumel remains charmingly Mexican and Spanish-speaking.
 The exceptions are in the main tourist area right around the Plaza, where, unfortunately, timeshare salesmen and store hawkers have found it pays to know English.
 Most taxi drivers and waiters in restaurants that cater to tourists know a smattering of English.
-But take your English-Spanish dictionary to the grocery store across the street and anywhere out of the tourist area.
+The Mega superstore two blocks from the condo has an English-speaking cashier which is prominently labeled.
+Take your English-Spanish app to the grocery store and anywhere out of the tourist area.

 What time of year is the best?

-Summer in the tropics is very hot and humid (of course, the condo has central air conditioning -- 2 zones, in fact).
+Summer in the tropics is very hot and humid (of course, the condo has central air conditioning).
 But it's less crowded and cheaper then, and you may get (somewhat) used to the heat.
 Plus, the days are longest in the summer.
 The coolest time of the year is October - April.
-From November - February, days are usually in the 60s - 70s°F and nights in t had that kind the 60s°F or sometimes even a bit cooler.
+From November - February, days are usually in the 60s - 70s°F and nights in the 60s°F or sometimes even a bit cooler.
 Winter is the driest season.
 Spring brings warmer weather, moderate humidity and pleasant cool nights.

 Our favorite time of year in Cozumel is Fall.
 It's low season and the weather is delightful.
-And we have the lowest rates of the year for staying in our condos!
+And we have the lowest rates of the year in September and October!

 Hurricane season is June through November.
 Historically it's unlikely a hurricane will hit after September.

-Cozumel rarely gets hurricanes -- a serious one about every 20 years.
-We had the biggest one in recorded history in 2005 (Wilma), so we're not due for another big one until 2025.
+Cozumel rarely gets hurricanes.
+We had the biggest one in recorded history in 2005 (Wilma).
+Historically we're not due for another big one until 2025.
 BTW, nobody on Cozumel was killed or seriously injured by Wilma, and our building sustained very minor damage.

 See http://www.cozumelparadise.com/weather.htm